NeuroTechX/ntx_slack_archive/studentclubs.md

  >good to hear that youve found grad/post doc support though, that is definitely part of my plans for next week.
 I have a list of EEG Labs Im going to visit next week with hopes of finding a mentor of sorts

+3/24/2017 6:08 AM

+ **braden** :

+ >it would be great to talk to you about your past experiences with this whole process sometime, would you be willing sayan_faraz?